Stoufiler/caddy-jellywol/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Coded with Gemini

+This entire project was coded using Google's Gemini.
+I have only provided the prompts and Gemini has done the rest.

 ## License

 This project is licensed under the GPL License.